-Substitutes and Artillery Values - Substitutes may be assigned one or more artillery points from their parent unit.
+Substitutes and Artillery Values - Substitutes may be assigned one and only one artillery points from their parent unit.
 Keep track of each unit's artillery value on a separate sheet of paper or use an artillery marker to indicate the current artillery.